 Item # Title Credits

 CSC 415 Numerical Analysis 3

 MTH 415 Numerical Analysis 3

-Sub-Total Credits б

 Data Science Elective Group - Science Track

 The student will take three science classes 200 level or above.

 The student will enroll in DSC 450, 1 hour, and participate in a course-related project under the supervision of the advisor and the professor for each class.